Boxing career of Manny Pacquiao: Professional career

 In 1995, the death of a young aspiring boxer and close friend, Eugene Barutag, spurred the young Pacquiao to pursue a professional boxing career.
 Pacquiao started his professional boxing career when he was just 16 years old, stood at 4'11 and weighed 98 pounds (7 pounds under the mini-flyweight division).
 He admitted before American media that he put weights in his pockets to make the 105-pound weight limit.
 His early fights took place in small local venues and were shown on Vintage Sports' Blow by Blow, an evening boxing show.
 His professional debut was a four-round bout against Edmund "Enting" Ignacio, on January 22, 1995.
 Weighing just 106 pounds, Pacquiao won via unanimous decision, becoming an instant star of the program.
 Pacquiao's name was so accustomed to the viewers not only because of his aggressive, go-for-broke kamikaze-style of fighting, but also of his unique looks and catchy surname.

 Flyweight

-After his first four fights—all at light flyweight—Pacquiao's weight increased from 106 to 113 pounds before losing in his twelfth bout against Rustico Torrecampo via third-round knockout.
+After his first four fights—all at light flyweight—Pacquiao's weight increased from 106 to 113 pounds.
+He suffered his first loss in his twelfth bout against Rustico Torrecampo via third-round knockout.
 He was caught with a looping left hand flush on the chin which he couldn't get up from.
 Pacquiao failed to make the required weight, so he was forced to use heavier gloves than Torrecampo, thereby putting him at a disadvantage.

 Following the Torrecampo fight, Pacquiao continued undefeated for his next fifteen fights.
 He went on another unbeaten run that saw him take on the more experienced Chokchai Chockvivat in the flyweight division.
 Pacquiao knocked out Chockvivat in the fifth round and took the OPBF flyweight title.
 After one official defense and two non-title bouts, Pacquiao got his first opportunity to fight for a world title.